-The purpose of this handbook is to provide information on Student Teaching/Clinical Practice experience (also known as Student Teaching I & II and internship) is to provide an opportunity for candidates to apply educational theory in an off-campus classroom setting.
-The student teacher (intern) is responsible for guiding and directing the learning of students under the supervision and direction of a competent, certified teacher (Cooperating Teacher).
+The purpose of this handbook is to provide information on Student Teaching/Clinical Practice experience (also known as Student Teaching I & II, Practicum and internship) and provide guidelines for candidates to apply educational theory in an off-campus classroom setting.
+The student teacher (intern) is responsible for guiding and directing the learning of students under the supervision and direction of a competent, licensed teacher (Cooperating Teacher).